woodward/memorex/README.md

   mix ecto.setup
 ```

-Then create one or more Markdown files with notes; see [`test/fixtures/contains_multiple_decks`](https://github.com/woodward/memorex/tree/main/test/fixtures/contains_multiple_decks) for some examples (using test data), or [vim-flashcards](https://github.com/woodward/vim-flashcards) for a real-life deck example.
+Then create one or more Markdown files with notes (or image files with similarly named text file which contains the "answer"); see [`test/fixtures/contains_multiple_decks`](https://github.com/woodward/memorex/tree/main/test/fixtures/contains_multiple_decks) for some examples (using test data), or [vim-flashcards](https://github.com/woodward/vim-flashcards) for a real-life deck example.
 Then read in the notes and start up the Phoenix app via the following:

 ```
   mix memorex.read_notes